Terms and conditions of BMD's AI services

 - It is used to identify the relevant contexts within the BMD Help.
 Your query, along with the relevant elements of the Help system, is then transmitted to a large language model (LLM) for inference (i.e. to generate a response).

 Different large language models may be used for inference based on the input and the elements of the Help system (which means the customer number and the country of operation are not transmitted).
-The servers of these LLMs might be located outside the EU.
-Cloud providers may also store your input and the generated results in accordance with Section 1.10 (both within and outside the EU).
+These models may be operated on servers located outside the EU.
+The cloud providers used may also retain your input and the generated output, either within or outside the EU, in connection with the use of the AI tools.
+Details regarding the scope, duration and nature of such retention are provided in Section 1.3 .

 What you can use BMD Fox Text for: